mamba-org/mamba/docs/source/usage/specs.rst

 .. warning::

-   The flexibility of conda versions (arguably too flexible) is meant to accomodate differences in various ecosystems.
+   The flexibility of conda versions (arguably too flexible) is meant to accommodate differences in various ecosystems.
    Library authors should stick to well defined version schemes such as `semantic versioning <https://semver.org/>`_,